 Accounts of translation practice resonate invitingly with Frank's assertions.
-Andrew Chesterman (1997, p.
-20) reminds us that "etymologically, to translate is to 'carry across'".
-The carpet will certainly carry us, but where will it take us?
+Andrew Chesterman reminds us that 'etymologically, to translate is to "carry across"11.11 The carpet will certainly carry us, but where will it take us?
 And what should we take with us?
 With what must we equip ourselves, what must we carry across, in order to translate effectively?
 Traditionally, the answer would be obvious: words.
 Chesterman traces the origins of this logocentric notion to its roots in ancient Greece, where:

 Language was seen as a structure, a whole consisting of arranged parts.
-The prevailing metaphor was an architectural one: as a building is made of smaller units called bricks etc., so language structure is made of smaller units called words. (p.
-20)
+The prevailing metaphor was an architectural one: as a building is made of smaller units called bricks etc., so language structure is made of smaller units called words (20).

-If only words were so well behaved.
+If only words were so well-behaved.
 We cannot fold them neatly into suitcases and then unpack them when we arrive at our destination, there to reassemble them like pieces of flat-pack furniture.
 We may think that we carry words, but rather it is they who carry us.
 Words are the condition and mode of our tour.
 The magic carpet is woven from words.
 World and text weave and unravel each other in constant flux, making and unmaking.
 Words resist us and we resist them.
-As we shall see, this quality of what Teresa de Lauretis (1988, p.
-9) describes as "being at odds with language" might be employed in the service of politically engaged translation.
+As we shall see, this quality of what Teresa de Lauretis describes as 'being at odds with language' might be employed in the service of politically-engaged translation.
+12

 At some point, process coalesces into product.
 Every translator reaches the point of having to choose, to dive into the swirling alphabet soup and emerge with a selection.
-Larson (2008, p.
-16) describes this point as "working in the space of recoding-the terrain in which privileging one translation option (word/phrasing) over another takes place".
-The reference to space is significant.
+M. L. Larson describes this point as 'working in the space of recoding-the terrain in which privileging one translation option (word/phrasing) over another takes place'.
+13 The reference to space is significant.
 Our carpet may be woven from words, but weaving is not solid.
 It is a structure of gaps and spaces.
 Architecture is more than a metaphor in this process.
 Space and structure give us our methodology.
-In the maelstrom of words, it was access to "spatial, wordless thought" (Pericoli, np), the gestic, that allowed us to work through and in resistances.
-Our exploration of the activity of translation becomes, in Frank's terms, "our experience as an activity of being-entering and moving through interior space [... which] is governed by and utilizes the architectural structures we perceive, as we perceive them" (p.
-5).
+In the maelstrom of words, it was access to 'spatial, wordless thought' (Pericoli, np), the gestic, that allowed us to work through and in resistances.
+Our exploration of the activity of translation